-As momentum to rename Mount Evans builds, namesake’s relatives ask to consider his contributions
+As momentum to rename Mount Evans builds, the namesake’s relatives ask Colorado to consider his contributions

 “When I see a mountain named Pike, Evans, Longs or even Yale or Harvard, I see a moment in history when the people who were in charge thought that was a good name.
 It’s a product of their generation, but it’s not binding to me or my generation,” Orsi said.
 “We are fully allowed today to say that was a terrible idea and change the name.
 But along with the right to rename something to suit the current values, we need a dose of humility and appreciation that when we are 80 years old and 90 years old, someone down the line will be wanting to redo the names we assigned.
 It’s our right to rename, but it’s also our grandchildren’s and our great-grandchildren’s right.”

-Investigations found Evans, who was not in Colorado during the attack, responsible for the murders and he was forced to resign his territorial govenror from office the following year.
+Investigations found Evans, who was not in Colorado during the attack, responsible for the murders and he was forced to resign his territorial governor from office the following year.
 The Colorado Geographic Naming Advisory Board this month began the long process of finding a replacement name for the prominent 14,265-foot Mount Evans visible from downtown Denver.

 Many Native Americans and non-Native Coloradans have spoken passionately for the renaming, especially those who lost family in the massacre.
 No one has stepped up to defend Evans in recent meetings and it’s unclear if descendants of the former governor will speak at any of the board’s upcoming naming meetings, which continue Nov.
 17.